Estimated reading time: 4 minutes

-It’s only a matter of days until a New Year is upon us.
-Many people are still away on vacation, or enjoying an extended ‘staycation’ at home.
-And just about everyone is getting ready for New Year’s Eve, which will be filled with sights, sounds, and festivities.
-For small business owners, the last week before the new year arrives is a great time to take stock of the past twelve months and start planning for the future.
-A few members of Balboa Capital’s digital marketing team and management team met and came up with this small business checklist for the new year.
+It is only a matter of days until a New Year is upon us.
+Many people are still away on vacation or enjoying an extended ‘staycation’ at home.
+In addition, just about everyone is getting ready for New Year’s Eve, which is filled with sights, sounds, and festivities.
+The last week before the New Year arrives is a great time to take stock of the past twelve months and plan for the future.
+A few members of Balboa Capital’s digital marketing team and management team met and came up with this small business checklist for the New Year.

 Let your employees know how important they are.

-Your employees are the backbone of your small business.
-They are the ones who make things happen and help you succeed.
-So, why not share your appreciation and gratitude with them?
-This can help start the new year on a positive note.
-Plus, research shows that recognition boots morale, and leads to higher job satisfaction and increased productivity.
-So, instead of sending a company-wide email, think of something unique to start the new year, such as a kickoff breakfast or lunch, extra time off, gift cards, or a company-wide outing to someplace fun.
+Moreover, research shows that recognition boosts morale and leads to higher job satisfaction and increased productivity.
+So, instead of sending a company-wide email, think of something unique to start the new year, such as a kickoff breakfast or lunch, extra time off, gift cards, or a fun company outing.
+Employees enjoy business perks.

 Look at your website’s key metrics.

 Having a creative-looking website for your small business means nothing if it is not generating traffic, leads, and sales.
 Ask your marketing manager or the business/individual who designed your website to provide you with a 12-month report of the most important website metrics.
 These include website traffic, traffic sources, top landing pages visited, bounce rate, and conversion rate.

 This information will give you a snapshot of how your website is performing and help you determine what needs to be changed.
 In addition, ask for a website audit report to see if your site has any problems that need to be addressed.
 Common issues include broken links, missing pages with 404 errors, overly large images, and slow page load times.
 These things can result in a poor user experience, decreased website traffic, and missed sales opportunities.